 It took less than three minutes for the scoring to get started as senior

-Walker Stebbings (Forest) beat two defenders and then dribbled around a diving keeper before blasting it into the roof of the net.
+Colin Hallman (Cornelius, NC) beating two defenders and then dribbling around a diving keeper before blasting it into the roof of the net.
 The lead was doubled as sophomore

 Kevin Nova Euceda (Woodbridge) put a free kick into the box, where the ball bounced off the wet grass and into the knee of an Eagle defender before finding the back of the net to give H-SC a 2-0 lead.